-We will review this strategy on a regular basis to ensure it remains aligned with industry and scientific guidance.
-If we identify a better way to contribute to global decarbonisation goals, we will update the strategy accordingly.
+We will review this strategy on a regular basis to ensure it remains aligned with scientific guidance and industry developments.
+If we determine a better way to maximise our contribution to the real economy, we will update the strategy accordingly.